Title: | Using CF-Compliant Calendars with Climate Projection Data |

 responsibility of the operator to ensure that the offsets of the different

-data sets are in reference to the same datum.
+data sets are in reference to the same calendar.

 Note also that RNetCDF